Understand the JA4 Fingerprint Family

 Test other clients

-• Use curl --http3 https://tlsinfo.me/json to see how fingerprints change with QUIC/HTTP3.
+• If your curl build and the endpoint support it, use curl --http3 https://tlsinfo.me/json to see how fingerprints change with QUIC/HTTP3.

 • Compare curl --tlsv1.3 https://tlsinfo.me/json vs --tlsv1.2.